js-joda/js-joda/_includes/CheatSheet.md

 ## LocalDateTime

-A LocalTime represents a date-time without a time-zone in the ISO-8601 calendar system, such as '2007-12-03T10:15:30'.
+A LocalDateTime represents a date-time without a time-zone in the ISO-8601 calendar system, such as '2007-12-03T10:15:30'.

 ### Create a LocalDateTime instance